How to Keep Grass Growing Under Trees

-- Use the Best Grass Seed!
-Uncle’s Premium Shade grass seed is the ideal blend of elite grass seed varieties with lower water and nutrient requirements showing improved shade tolerance and increased disease resistance.
-Reseed shady areas three times a year (spring, summer, and fall) rotating youthful, vigorous, low light tolerant grass plants into the maturing turf stand.
+Uncle’s Premium Shade grass seed is the ideal blend of elite grass seed varieties with lower water and nutrient requirements.
+The shade grass seed shows improved shade tolerance and increased disease resistance.
+Reseed shady areas three times a year (April 15, August 15, and September 15).
+A routine trimester seeding program adds youthful, vigorous, low-light tolerant grass plants into the maturing turf stand.